mathieucarbou/MycilaWebSerial/README.md

 - Fixes for web socket message cleanup
 - Fixed to reconnect logic in the UI
 - Command history (up/down arrow keys)
+- Support logo, fallback to title if not found.

+To add a logo, add a handler for `/logo` to serve your logo in the image format you want, gzipped or not.
+You can use the [ESP32 embedding mechanism](https://docs.platformio.org/en/latest/platforms/espressif32.html).

 ## Preview